-The number of lease cars for the reporting year is determined as the average of the number of lease cars on January 1st of the following year (the year after the reporting year).
+The number of lease cars for the reporting year is determined as the average of the number of lease cars on January 1st of the reporting year and January 1st of the following year (the year after the reporting year).
 The number of employees using lease cars is obtained from the personnel administration.
 Fuel data is retrieved through the online portals of the leasing companies (Arval and Alphabet).